 The person I have had in my mind when making this home page is, like me, a European without Scottish roots.
 But in fact you can live everywhere, have any nationality and colour or whatever.
 Either you have no kilt yet, or you have a kilt which you have not yet dared wear outside, or you think you need a special event to wear it.

 What we have in common and what counts is that you have no (secret) wish to look femme or be a woman.
 On the contrary you at all times want to appear manly even if you should go as far as buying and wearing a skirt, designed for women.

-Crossdressers and trans-persons, who by definition shall have no intention of appearing manly, are welcome to stay, but it is unlikely that they should find anything of interest to them.
+Crossdressers and trans-persons, who by definition shall have no intention of appearing manly, are welcome to stay, but it is rather unlikely that they should find anything of interest to them.
 To make it clear, in my terminology it takes more than just a skirt to make a cross-dresser.

-Even if cross-dressers and trans-persons are probably contra-productive in bringing men in general into kilts and skirts they, as well as other minorities, do deserve everybody’s respect and understanding, because it should be everyone’s right, as long as not harmful to other people, to live the way he or she must to feel well.
+Even if cross-dressers and trans-persons are probably contra-productive in bringing men in general into kilts and (manly) skirts; they, as well as other minorities, do deserve everybody’s respect and understanding.
+It must be everyone’s right, as long as being neither illegal nor unseemly, to live the way he or she must to feel well.
 And wearing women's garb is certainly and should be considered a harmless thing.

 Convince men that wearing a kilt - or another skirted garment a strictly manly way – is a non-event, something they can do whenever they feel like it and appropriate.

 The Dress2Kilt site is in English and German - even if neither language is mother tongue of the webmaster; but hopefully, this is not too disturbing or distracting from the main objective, to inspire more men to wear kilts (and other skirted garments a manly way) more often.